jcrugzz/xhr-stream/README.md

 xhr-stream
 ===
-Create an XHR request that returns a readable stream response.
+Create an XHR request that returns a writeable response stream.
 Based on Streams2

 Will only work on current `node 0.9.x` or `0.10` when that comes out